mvolkmann/blog/src/nushell.md

 Some commands such as `echo` and `ls` are lazy.
 This means they do not produce output unless something is requesting data from their output stream.
-One way to do this it to pipe their output to the `autoview` command which determines how to render the data based on its type.
-Piping to `autoview` occurs implicitly in the shell after the last command in a pipeline.
-So the command `ls` is processed as if `ls | autoview` was entered.
+Commands executed in the shell automatically have their output requested.
-When semicolons are used to separate multiple pipelines on the same line, `autoview` is only applied to the last pipeline.
+When semicolons are used to separate multiple pipelines on the same line, the shell only requests output from the last pipeline.
 For example, `let a = 2; let b = 3; $a + $b` outputs `5`.

 Color coding is applied to commands as they are typed.